allient/shem/README.md

 **Shem** is a CLI tool for managing your PostgreSQL database schema declaratively.
 Instead of writing imperative migration scripts, you declare your desired schema state in SQL files, and Shem generates versioned migrations for you.
 This approach is inspired by modern tools like Supabase CLI and aims to make schema management safer, more reproducible, and developer-friendly.

+Shem provides comprehensive support for PostgreSQL database objects, including tables, views, functions, triggers, policies, and more.
+It uses PostgreSQL's official parser for accurate SQL parsing and supports all major PostgreSQL features.

 ---

 ## Features